nurof3n/java-unit-tests/README.md

 ### What is this?

-This is the repository for the homework on java unit testing from the Java Spring Advanced course.
+This is the repository for my homework on java unit testing from the Java Spring Advanced course.

 ### Homework requirements